g-jackson/cs4098/README.md

 * Copy files from openemr folder to your webserver's root folder ` cp /openemr /var/www/html/ -rf`
-* **Note**: Permissions may have to be changed to allow modification
+* This folder will have to have read/write/execute capabilities by the webserver so chown-ing the openemr folder to the webserver will likely be nessecary:
+` chown www-data /openemr`
 * Browse to http://localhost.com/openemr
 * Follow the instructions given
-* For more info go to [Openemr Installation Instructions](http://www.open-emr.org/wiki/index.php/OpenEMR_4.2.0_Linux_Installation)
+* For more info or if problems arrise go to [Openemr Installation Instructions](http://www.open-emr.org/wiki/index.php/OpenEMR_4.2.0_Linux_Installation)

+## Testing Subsystems

-## To run the pathway view locally
+### To run the pathway view locally without openemr
+* Download and compile the peos kernel from github.com/jnoll/peos
 * Copy files from "javascripts" and "path" folders to webserver's root folder ` cp /javascripts /var/www/html/ -rf`
 ` cp /path /var/www/html/ -rf`
+* Provide permissions for the webserver to r/w/x the files in the folders `chown www-data /openemr/javascripts`
+`chown www-data /openemr/path`
-* Opening localhost/path/ will display a listing of all the pathways present
+* Opening localhost/openemr/pathway/ will display a listing of all the pathways present
 * From here you can add and view pathways

-## Testing peos graphing
-Using Firefox is recommended for testing.

-* With Firefox, simply opening cs4098/pathview/index.html will work
-* For Chrome, you'll need to add the flag --allow-file-access-from-files
-* Alternatively you can set up a localhost to run the file from
-  - on windows this can be done by installing XAMPP
-  - on linux you'll need to add an entry in /etc/hosts and create an Apache vhost configuration